anthonyharrison/sbomaudit/README.md

           "state": "Pass"
         },
         {
-          "text": "Using latest version of package click: Version is 8.0.3; latest is 8.1.6", "state": "Fail"
+          "text": "Using latest version of package click: Version is 8.0.3; latest is 8.1.7", "state": "Fail"
-        },
+        }
+      ]
+    }
+  ],
+  "policy": [
     {
       "text": "Using mature version of package click", "state": "Pass"
     },
     {
-          "text": "Using old version of package click", "state": "Pass"
+      "text": "Using old version of package click: Age of release is 928 days", "state": "Fail"
-        }
-      ]
     }
   ],
   "relationships": [